DimitriKneur/Exploring-Markdown-Possibilities/README.md

 Having a table in your repository can really look great, and it's not that complicated to implement one.

-To add a tab, you can use this syntax :
+To add a table, you can use this syntax :

 ```
 | Column_name_1 | Column_name_2 | Column_name_3 |